dder4a42/algorithm_design/algorithm_assignments/record.md

 since update $dp[i][j]$ only use $dp[i-1][j]$ and $dp[i-1][j-weight[i]]$ whose second index is all less than $j$, we can use a 1D array to maintain states.

 in bounded knapsack problem, suppose $a_{ij}$ is j-th item of i-th kind of item.
 Then to consider choosing $a_{i1},a_{i2}$ is the same as considering choosing $a_{i2},a_{i3}$.
 Thus, view it as a 01 knapsack is unnecessary since some items are the same. we just consider the numbers instead of combination of them.

+## 1433

+think of buying a stock and sale it as a pair. find such pairs as many as possible.